 Bleiberg's Mining Culture

-You can shoot down the 69 metre mining slide, the longest in Europe - or descend more slowly by steps or lift!
-You come back to the surface either in an access shaft lift the only one of its kind in Austria, or by mining railway wagon.
+You can shoot down the 69 metre mining slide, the longest in Europe, or descend more slowly by steps or lift.
+You come back to the surface either in an access shaft lift, the only of its kind in Austria, or by mining railway wagon.
 One thing is certain, the mine's extraordinary atmosphere will leave a lasting impression.

-Prayers are held for St Barbara in a moving ceremony on her Feast Day on 4 December in both private mines and mines open to the public: St Barbara is the patron saint of miners and is called upon in times of danger and sudden death.
-This is followed by the "Ledersprung" ceremony: a jump over the leather apron which miners wear on the mine slide which was originally an initiation ceremony and is now a tribute for friends and supporters of the mining industry.
+Prayers are held for St. Barbara in a moving ceremony on her feast day on 4th December in both private mines and mines open to the public.
+St. Barbara is the patron saint of miners and is called upon in times of danger and sudden death.
+This is followed by the Ledersprung Ceremony, a jump over the leather apron which miners wear on the mine slide.
+This was originally an initiation ceremony and is now a tribute for friends and supporters of the mining industry.

-Air in mining tunnels is free of all pollutants and a prolonged stay strengthens the immune system.
-There are two therapeutic tunnels with their own microclimate, where people with diseases of the airways can recuperate, cosily wrapped in blankets in a tunnel at a constant 8°C and with 99% humidity.
+Air in mining tunnels is free of all pollutants, and a prolonged stay strengthens the immune system.
+There are two therapeutic tunnels with their own microclimate in Bad Bleiberg, where people with diseases of the airways can recuperate, wrapped in blankets in a tunnel at a constant 8°C and with 99% humidity.
 This pure moist air also gives proven relief from allergies and asthma.
-And another local wellness facility: Bad Bleiberg has the highest thermal spring baths in Austria.
+Another local wellness facility: Bad Bleiberg has the highest thermal spring baths in Austria.
 An underground lake was discovered in 1951, which today fills the spa's swimming pool with thermal spring water.